Types of Worms and Parasites that Live in Humans

 Parasites cause damage and destroy the tissues of their hosts as well as producing their own toxic waste products that can cause a whole range of unwanted and often debilitating health problems.
 Hosts suffer from discomforts, infections and disease as a result of parasitic infection.

-Some parasites are so small that they are invisible to the naked eye, while others grow to large lengths.
+Many parasites are tiny and almost invisible to the naked eye, while others grow to large lengths.
 When they are small in size, parasites easily travel around the blood stream finding suitable places to grow and develop.

 Parasites in humans can cause a number of problems, including diarrhoea, fatigue, skin rash, nervousness, asthma, anaemia and more.
 It is estimated that there are over 100 different types of parasitic worms that can be found living in humans.